-Khadijah Queen is the author of Conduit (Akashic Books 2008), Black Peculiar (Noemi Press 2011), and Fearful Beloved (Argos Books 2015).
+Khadijah Queen is the author of five books, most recently I'm So Fine: A List of Famous Men & What I Had On, published by YesYes Books in March 2017.
+Earlier books of poetry include Conduit (Akashic / Black Goat 2008), Black Peculiar (Noemi Press 2011) and Fearful Beloved (Argos Books 2015).
 Her verse play Non-Sequitur (Litmus Press 2015) won the Leslie Scalapino Award for Innovative Women's Performance Writing.
 The prize included a full staged production of the play at Theaterlab NYC from December 10 - 20, 2015 by The Relationship.
 Individual poems and prose appear in Fence, Tin House, Buzzfeed, Gulf Coast, Poor Claudia, The Offing, jubilat, Memoir, Tupelo Quarterly, Best American Nonrequired Reading, DIAGRAM, The Volta Book of Poets, LitHub, The Force of What's Possible and widely elsewhere.
 Reviews of her work can be found in BOMB Magazine, SCOUT, Publishers Weekly, Los Angeles Review, Open Letters Monthly, The Volta, Kenyon Review, Boston Review, and other publications.
-Her fifth book, I'm So Fine: A List of Famous Men & What I Had On, was published by YesYes Books in March 2017.
 She serves as core faculty in poetry and playwriting for the new Mile-High MFA in creative writing at Regis University.

-Finalist for 2015 National Poetry Series - full length version of I'm So Fine: A List of Famous Men & What I Had On
+Finalist, 2015 National Poetry Series for I'm So Fine: A List of Famous Men & What I Had On

 Winner of the 2014 Leslie Scalapino Award for Innovative Women Performance Writers

 Van Cleef & Arpels fellow in poetry at the Norman Mailer Center, Provincetown, MA 2011